 David Lett produced his first vintage Pinot Noir in 1970.
 Unfortunately the first vintage was so bad, Lett refused to call it Pinot Noir and instead labeled it as ‘Spring Wine’.
 But he continued working and his wine began improving.
 It improved so much that in 1979 at a Paris wine tasting competition, his 1975 Pinot Noir did very well and was able to hold its own on a global stage.

-Lett retired in 2005 and passed on in October 2008 at his home in Dundee after heart failure.
+Lett retired in 2005 and passed away from heart failure in October 2008 at his home in Dundee.
 He was survived by his wife and sons, James and Jason.
-His sons took over leadership as president and winemaker at the company after David’s retirement in 2005.
+His son, Jason took over leadership as winemaker at the company after David’s retirement in 2005.

-David taught new winemakers how to handle Oregon’s rainy and often cold climate.
+David showed it was possible to make high quality wines in Oregon’s rainy and often cold climate.
 Thanks to his courage and persistence, the wine industry in Oregon has developed tremendously.
-It is now ranked among the top wine producers in the United States, alongside Washington, New York, and California.
+Currently, it is ranked among the top wine producing states in the United States, and its wines are sold all over the world.

 Want to read more about wine?
 Try reading these books!

-October 9, 2008 — David Lett died from heart failure at his home in Dundee.
-He is regarded as the founder of The Eyrie Vineyards in McMinnville and a wine industry pioneer in Oregon.
-David and his wife, Diana, produced the first Pinot Noir vintage in Willamette valley in 1970.
+October 9, 2008: David Lett died from heart failure at his home in Dundee.
+He is the founder of The Eyrie Vineyards in McMinnville and a wine industry pioneer in Oregon.
+David and his wife, Diana, planted the first commercial Pinot Noir vineyard in Willamette Valley in 1966.

 September 6, 1940: Baron Philippe de Rothschild’s French citizenship was revoked for “leaving France, without a valid reason and official permission.”
 This was at the outbreak of the second world war.
 His Jewish parents fled to Switzerland for safety after the German army occupied France.
 The Vichy government arrested and incarcerated him, and he regained his freedom on April 20, 1941.